reyesnmusic/awesome-zed/README.md

 ## License

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [giba0](https://github.com/giba0) has waived all copyright and related or neighboring rights to this work.
+0/)

+To the extent possible under law, [giba0](https://github.com/giba0) has waived all copyright and related or neighboring rights to this work.